sussyahhblud/TheUniverseNetwork/replit.md

 The Universe Network is a gaming portal featuring multiple browser games.
 It's a static website with a black theme, clean navigation, and a smart download system for game assets.

 ## Recent Updates
-- **October 23, 2025**: Project imported to Replit environment
+- **October 23, 2025**: Project successfully imported to Replit environment
   - Python 3.11 installed and configured
-  - Server workflow configured to run on port 5000
+  - Server workflow configured to run on port 5000 with webview output
-  - Deployment configured for autoscale
+  - Deployment configured for autoscale with python3 server.py command
   - .gitignore created with Python and temporary file exclusions
+  - All pages verified working (Home, Games, Settings)
+  - Server running successfully on 0.0.0.0:5000 for Replit compatibility
+  - Cache-Control headers properly configured to prevent caching issues
+  - Backend API endpoints functional (/api/ping, /api/download-games, /api/check-games)
   - Games are downloaded on-demand via the frontend interface using the backend API
   - **Game icons updated** to use actual images from icons folder instead of emojis (both home page modal and games listing page)
   - **Improved error messaging** for static hosting with step-by-step Render deployment instructions